Hari-Kumar-A/Student-Track/README.md

 2) Usage of Express Session(A layer built on the top of the Node js to manage servers and routes)
 3) MongoDB CRUD Operation
 4) EJS , Partials, Layouts
-5) Add , Edit, Delete, Search Filter for Events and Expenses
+5) Add , Edit, Delete, Search Filter for Events and Expenses and also **attachmenmts** using Multer Package
 6) Calendar View
 8) Syncing with Google Calendar only after setting up googlecalendarID and API credentials in .env file
 12) Uploading Grades and calculate GPA